samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 });
 ```

 That's it!!!
-You have just built a well organised API with Restify.
+You have just built a well-organised API with Restify.
 Time take your baby for a spin:

 ```bash
 # make sure you are running this from the project root